 The BBP standard defines an exposure incident and calls for an examination and follow-up because of the special nature of exposure incidents.

-The mouth, eye, non-intact skin, any mucous membrane, and parenteral contact with blood or OPIM are all examples of occupational exposure incidents.
+The mouth, eye, non-intact skin, mucous membrane, and parenteral contact with blood or OPIM are all examples of occupational exposure incidents.

 The employee must not be charged for the evaluation or the follow-up that follows.
 Documenting the exposure path or routes is another must.
 The circumstances that led to the exposure incident should also be included.